-Before making the final decision, contact at least two referees for each supplier (it might also be worth searching online for reviews, as most companies will only provide referees they know will say positive things).
+Before making the final decision, contact at least two referees for each supplier.
+It is also be worth searching online for reviews, as most companies will only provide referees they know will say positive things.

 Step 3: Working with your IT support organisation

 Unfortunately, just because you have a support contract doesn't mean you can wash your hands of all IT work.
 Your contract should be clear about the tasks which remain your responsibility.
 It may include all or none of the below: